wky/smack/svcomp/doc/SMACKBenchInstallation.md

 guidelines for patching together a SMACKBench installation on a single machine.

 ##Emulab Installation
+Emulab is a shared testbed infrastructure available to researchers.
+As such, hardware must be shared by research teams.
+This means experiments get swapped out after a certain amount of time.
+A consequence of this is that prerequisites must be reinstalled every time a node gets swapped in.
+To automate this, build scripts are available for each type of node.
+These will install prerequisites on both compute nodes, and the webserver node.
+The SMACKBench installation itself installs to shared storage, and only has to be done once.

 To facilitate easy emulab setup, `.ns` files have been included in the `svcomp/emulabSetup` folder.
 These `.ns` files are configuration files for emulab, and they specify hardware selection, drive configuration, OS selection,